kirkroberts/kirk_admin_links/README.md

 # Kirk Admin Links

 Provides a floating widget on the front-end site with direct links to edit the current page, regions, and apps.
-The widget is only visible if the viewer is logged into Perch.
+The widget is only visible if the viewer is logged into Perch and has User Role privileges to edit something on the current page.

+You may find it easier to locate the page, post, event, etc using your site's navigation, or maybe you're just browsing the site and notice a typo.
+If you're already logged in you can go directly to the region editing screen with a single click.

 With this app installed it's possible to "round trip" between the public site and Admin panel in one browser tab using the URL link back to the page in the Perch sidebar (not the View Page link added in Perch 2.4, which opens a new tab).
 No more "two tab tango" or page reloading to check your edits.

 The app currently does not show anything in the Perch admin panel, just the widget on the front end.
+All configuration is done through options in the function call.

 As of version 0.7 the app uses PerchLang for translation and attempts to use Perch app lang files where possible.